noahehall/theBookOfNoah/0current/aws/exams/services/mgmtGovernance/cloudwatch.md

 - lambda sends metrics about invocation to cloudwatch
 - build graphs and dashboards, set alarams to respond to changes in use, perf or error rates
 - metrics
+  - invocations: total function executions that were not throttled/failed to start, success & errors
+    - errors: invocations that result in a fn error whether by your fn handler or the lambda runtime (timeouts, configuration issues, etc)
+    - throttled: failed invocations becaue of concurrency limits; not counted in invocation totals; lambda rejected executed requests because no concurrency was available
+  - duration: total time spent processing events; to calculate billing round up to the nearest millisecond
+    - iteratorAge: age of the last record in the event releative to event source mappings that read from streams;
+      - the agent is the total duration from when the stream receives the record until the event source mapping sends the event to the fn
+  - DeadLetterErrors: for async invocation; number of times lambda attempts to send an event to a dead-letter-queue but fails
   - ConcurrentExecutions: fns with custom cuncurrency limits: total concurrent invocations for a given fn at a given point in time
   - UnreservedConcurrentExecutions: fns without a custom cuncurrency limit: total concurrent invocations for a given fn at a given point in time
+  - ProvisionedConcurrentExecutions: number of fn isntances that are processing events on provisioned concurrency

 ### dynamodb